1-navneet/MedCare-Connect/README.md

 - 🔄 Local storage support
 - 🔄 Dark mode toggle

-## 📄 Pages (6 Total)
+## 📄 Pages (6 Total--implemented on a single page)

-1. Homepage - Hero section, statistics, services
-2. About Us - Team profiles & credentials
-3. Services - 6 medical services
+1. Homepage – Hero banner with headline, CTA and the Book Now form (header section #home).
+Includes the main call-to-action and booking form used to capture appointments.

+2. About Us – Clinic description and mission with an illustrative image (section #about).
+Explains who you are and what you offer.

+3. Services – Services grid with service cards and hover interactions (section #service).
+Shows service offerings like Laboratory Test, Health Check, Dentistry.

+4. Why Choose Us – Feature grid highlighting strengths (section #blog in your HTML).
+Highlights ICU, ambulance, medical & surgical care and other selling points.

-4. Find a Doctor - Doctor directory
+5. Find a Doctor – Doctors directory presented as a responsive card grid (section #pages).
-5. Contact Us - Contact form & info
-6. Resources - FAQs & health tips
+Displays specialist cards (name, specialty, photo) — ready for Phase 2 filtering/booking.

+6. Contact & Resources – Footer with contact details, quick links and FAQs (footer + FAQ section).
+Contains contact email/phone, location, useful links and FAQ entries for users.

 ## 🛠️ Tech Stack